 Referring back to the example cited above, a company like Tag-Heuer has a brand identity of reliable and trustworthy precision.
 If they were associated with indiscretion, and even deceit, the brand image would be contrary to the identity on which the company depends for its share of the market.

 Whereas good, insightful branding cannot overcome the difficulties imposed by low quality and inferior products, a good product stands to suffer market neglect if it remains invisible due to incorrect marketing.
 A crucial element within the marketing strategy is the branding of the company which produces the good/service for sale.
 When investors, for example, consider Stellenbosch property, one key factor that will be examined is the reputation of the quaint town itself: its general reputation gives an indication of whether or not it will remain a sought after real estate investment in the future.
 In other words, the property prices are influenced by the town’s branding.
+Similarly, hotels in Cape Town are often marked by the general impression of Cape Town in tourists’ eyes, as well as by their individual brands.

 One last way to think of this dynamic is that two levels of advertisement essentially take place: the first level is advertisement of the product itself (what it does, how much it costs, etc.); the second level is a much longer term form of advertisement, and operates at a level that underpins or endorses the specific product/service on offer: this second level is the plane on which branding operates, and it is this second level that largely influences a person about to buy an iPad, for example, that their money spent is well worth the while.